How to Choose Homeowners Insurance in Louisiana

 Dwelling Coverage

 This is the core of your policy.
-Dwelling coverage pays to repair or rebuild your home if it is damaged by a covered event, such as a hurricane, fire, or hail.
+Dwelling coverage pays to repair or rebuild your home if it's damaged by a covered event like a hurricane, fire, or hail.
 You want enough dwelling coverage to rebuild your home from the ground up at current construction costs, not just the market value or what you paid for it.

 Other Structures Coverage